giuseppebattista/bacpypessample/docs/source/modules/event.rst

     .. method:: readable()

-        This method returns True so it will always be included in the list of file-like objects when waiting for IO activity.
+        This method returns :keyword:`True` so it will always be included in the list of file-like objects when waiting for IO activity.

     .. method:: writable()

-        This method returns False becuase there is never any pending write activity like there would be for a actual file or socket.
+        This method returns :keyword:`False` becuase there is never any pending write activity like there would be for a actual file or socket.

     .. method:: handle_read()